ibm-cloud-docs/EventStreams/enabling_mirroring.md

 # Enabling mirroring
 {: #mirroring_setup}

-This information describes how to set up a pair of {{site.data.keyword.messagehub}} Enterprise clusters as a mirrored pair.
+This information describes how to set up two {{site.data.keyword.messagehub}} Enterprise clusters as a mirrored pair.
 Use cases include disaster recovery, backups, and geo-replication.
 {: shortdesc}

 Using mirroring with {{site.data.keyword.messagehub}} incurs an extra charge for each mirroring capacity unit hour.
 For more information, go to the [Catalog](https://cloud.ibm.com/catalog#services) and search for `Event Streams`.
 You can then view pricing plans.